Cosmo-Tech/cosmotech-terraform/azure/create-platform-prerequisites/README.md

 Once you have met these requirements, you can clone the github.com/Cosmo-Tech/cosmotech-terraform repository and navigate to the azure/create-platform-prerequisites.
 From there, you can run the Terraform script and wait for the resources to be created.

 ### Option 2: Azure App registration

-Create an app registration for Terrafom with the following API permissions:
+Create an app registration for Terraform with the following API permissions:

 * [Azure Active Directory for the Terraform azuread provider.](https://registry.terraform.io/providers/hashicorp/azuread/latest/docs/guides/service_principal_client_secret) to create Azure application registration, roles and role assignments in Azure Active Directory